 - How many tables do you take orders from per night?

-‘Worked as a part-time waiter at a catering company and handled four wedding receptions, one banquet, and three product launches during the last six weeks.'
+- ‘Worked as a part-time waitress at a catering company and handled four wedding receptions, one banquet, and three product launches during the last six weeks.'

 Waiter Education Section & Examples